Robert Odell has gained invaluable life experiences by traveling and interacting with various cultures.

 The Second "T"

 The second "T" stands for Transexual.
-A Transexual person does not identify with the sex given to them at birth.
-They often feel that a physical error has occurred and will adamantly wish for corrective surgery.
+A Transexual person does not identify with their sex at birth.
+They often feel that a physical error has occurred and adamantly wish for corrective surgery.

 The Third "T"

 The third "T" stands for Two-Spirit.
 The term Two-Spirit is a twenty-first-century phrase rooted in the customs and beliefs of native North Americans.
-Those with different sexual orientations or gender identities were said to have male and female spirits within them.
+They believed those with different sexual orientations or gender identities had male and female spirits.

 Created by German-born American geneticist Richard Goldschmidt in 1917, the term intersex refers to various physical anomalies' in the human reproductive system.
 Intersex individuals are not easily identifiable as male or female.
 Before the twenty-first-century, intersex people were called hermaphrodites or "congenital eunuchs."

 Asexuality is also called nonsexuality.
 Although characterized by a low sexual attraction or no interest in sexual activity, some asexuals still seek romantic relationships.

 The Second "A"

 Ally suggests a friend.
 Any friend of the LGBTQ community is called an Ally.